oneVR/VRWorldToolkit/README.md

 VRWorld Toolkit is an Unity Editor extension made to make making worlds for VRChat easier and overall lower the entry-level to make a good performing world.
 Considering supporting all Unity based VR platforms in the future for now the extension requires the VRCSDK to be present.

+Contact me on discord to report problems: 1.#0001

 ### Current features

 1. World Debugger